Standardization: Ergonomics, workplace and health

 In some cases, standards are being used in the design and operation of workplaces and products that can impact consumers' health.
 Some of such standards seek to ensure occupational safety and health and ergonomics.
 For example, chairs (see e.g. active sitting and steps of research) could be potentially be designed and chosen using standards that may or may not be based on adequate scientific data.
 Standards could reduce the variety of products and lead to convergence on fewer broad designs – which can often be efficiently mass-produced via common shared automated procedures and instruments – or formulations deemed to be the most healthy, most efficient or best compromise between healthiness and other factors.
 Standardization is sometimes or could also be used to ensure or increase or enable consumer health protection beyond the workplace and ergonomics such as standards in food, food production, hygiene products, tab water, cosmetics, drugs/medicine, drink and dietary supplements, especially in cases where there is robust scientific data that suggests detrimental impacts on health (e.g. of ingredients) despite being substitutable and not necessarily of consumer interest.

 Clothing

 Clinical assessment

 In the context of assessment, standardization may define how a measuring instrument or procedure is similar to every subjects or patients.
 For example, educational psychologist may adopt structured interview to systematically interview the people in concern.
-By delivering the same procedures, all subjects is evaluated using same criteria and minimising any confounding variable that reduce the validity.
+By delivering the same procedures, all subjects is evaluated using same criteria and minimizing any confounding variable that reduce the validity.
 Some other example includes mental status examination and personality test.